ngpeijiun/stat/100/lesson02.md

     **Stratified sampling** works best when a heterogeneous population is split into fairly homogeneous groups.
 Under these conditions, stratification generally produces more precise estimates of the population percents than estimates that would be found from a simple random sample.

+4.  **Cluster sampling**

+    With **cluster sampling** one should

+    - divide the population into groups (clusters).
+    - obtain a simple random sample of so many clusters from all possible clusters.
+    - obtain data on every sampling unit in each of the randomly selected clusters.

+    It is important to note that, unlike with the strata in **stratified sampling**, the clusters should be microcosms, rather than subsections, of the population.
+Each cluster should be heterogeneous.

+    Given equal sizes, **cluster sampling** usually provides less precision than either **simple random sampling** or **stratified sampling**.
+On the other hand, if travel costs between clusters are high, **cluster sampling** may be more cost-effective than other methods.

 ### 2.4.2 Non-probability Sampling